-- View the Embedded System Management (ESM) log or the System Event Log (SEL) for a list of all events related to your system's hardware components.
-The status indicator icon next to the log name - changes from normal status () to noncritical status () when the log file reaches 80 percent capacity.
-On Dell PowerEdge 9G and 11G systems, the status indicator icon next to the log name - changes to critical status () when the log file reaches 100 percent capacity. - NOTE: It is recommended that you clear the hardware log when it reaches 80 percent capacity.
-If the log is allowed to reach 100 percent capacity, the latest events are discarded from the log. - View the Alert log for a list of all events generated by the Server Administrator Instrumentation Service in response to changes in the status of sensors and other monitored parameters. - NOTE: For more information about each alert event ID and its corresponding description, severity level, and cause, see the Server Administrator Messages Reference Guide at dell.com/openmanagemanuals. - View the Command log for a list of each command executed from either the Server Administrator home page or from its command line interface. - NOTE: For instructions to view, print, save, and e-mail logs, see "Server Administrator Logs".
+• View the Embedded System Management (ESM) log or the System Event Log (SEL) for a list of all events related to your system's hardware components.
+The status indicator icon next to the log name changes from normal status () to noncritical status () when the log file reaches 80 percent capacity.

+NOTE: It is recommended that you clear the hardware log when it reaches 80 percent capacity.
+If the log is allowed to reach 100 percent capacity, the latest events are discarded fro@m the log.

+View the Alert log for a list of all events generated by the Server Administrator Instrumentation Service in response to changes in the status of sensors and other monitored parameters.

+NOTE: For more information about each alert event ID and its corresponding description, severity level, and cause, see the Server Administrator Messages Reference Guide at dell.com/ openmanagemanuals.

+View the Command log for a list of each command executed from either the Server Administrator home page or from its command line interface.

+NOTE: For instructions to view, print, save, and e-mail logs, see "Server Administrator Logs".